 - Making natural music

-We also follow the Nationals trust 50 things to do before you're 11&3/4
+We also follow the National Trust's 50 things to do before you're 11&3/4

 The benefits of forest school are many and varied.
 In particular the process has be seen to:

 - Increase a child's knowledge and understanding of the natural world.